Composition and Arrangement Tutorials for Music Production

 - A dotted whole note is equal to a whole note plus a half note.

 Dotted notes can also be combined with other notes to create more complex rhythms.
-For example, a dotted quarter note followed by an eighth note is equal to a three-and-a-half note pattern.
+They are a versatile tool that can be used to add variety and interest to your music.

 Dotted Bassline Tutorial